xsc/haxlike/README.md

 You need one more line to actually trigger the data fetching but behind the scenes the engine will take care of:

-- **Batching:** Run queries for group of similar entities instead of one by one.
-- **Parallelism:**: Run independent queries in parallel instead of sequentially.
-- **Deduplication:** Don't include the same entity multiple times in a query.
-- **Caching**: Don't fetch an entity more than once.

 On top of that, haxlike provides a functional style based on immutable data structures, with useful traversal and manipulation functions for the most